Kavantix/sliver_tools/README.md

 }
 ```

+The `insetOnOverlap` handles whether the positioned children should be inset (made smaller) when the sliver has overlap from a previous sliver.

 ## [SliverClip](https://github.com/Kavantix/sliver_tools/blob/master/lib/src/sliver_clip.dart)

 The `SliverClip` widget will add a clip around its child from the child's paintOrigin to its paintExtent.
+This is very useful and most likely what you want when using a pinned SliverPersistentHeader as child of the stack.

 ### Example
 ```dart